bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

   * includeUpdatedItems: whether to notify also updated items or just new items.
 By default *false*
   * fieldsToCheckForUpdate: list of fields to check for updates if *includeUpdatedItems* is *true*.
 By default *["pubDate"]*
 * httpHost: the http protocol, host and port used by [mail merge](../overview/#mail-merge).
 If missing, the value is auto-populated based on the REST request that creates this config item.
-* messageTemplates: channel-specific message templates supporting dynamic token as shown
+* messageTemplates: channel-specific message template supporting dynamic token as shown.
+Message template fields is same as those in [notification api](../api-notification/#field-message)

 ## Database
 By default *NotifyBC* uses in-memory database backed up by file in */server/database/data.json* for local and docker deployment and MongoDB for OpenShift deployment.
 To use MongoDB for non-OpenShift deployment, add file */server/datasources.local.json* with MongoDB connection information such as following: